 The Spud Views report is organized by calendar and then by date.
 For each day, it lists the number of calendar views, event detail views, event detail popups, and calendar feeds served.
 Tip The term "Timeface" refers to a main calendar view.

-Following the high-level list of published calendars you find a detailed section devoted to each individual published calendar.
-The first thing you see in each calendar section is a description of the calendar's settings.
+After you click a calendar name in the high-level list of published calendars, the first thing you see is a description of the calendar's settings.

 Individual calendar section, calendar description